 Maynooth University TOEFL code is 8850

-60 ECTS credits are required to complete the PG Diploma in International Peacebuilding, Security and Development Practice.
-Learners must complete four compulsory taught modules (35 credits in total) – Conflict, Development and Security; Negotiation Theory and Skills, Resolving Protracted Conflict, Research Methods as well as one of Introduction to Development Theory and Practice or Political Economy of Development (10 credits).
+60 ECTS credits are required to complete the PG Diploma in International Peacebuilding, Security and Development Practice Learners must complete four compulsory taught modules (35 credits in total) – Introduction to Peace Processes and Conflict Intervention; Theory and Practice of Mediation, Negotiation and Dialogue in Peace-building; Conflict, Development and Security; Research Methods, as well as one of Introduction to Development Theory and Practice or Political Economy of Development (10 credits).
 They can also choose from a number of elective modules to make up the remaining 15 taught credits.
-These address subjects such as human development and leadership, the environment and development, gender, facilitation, human rights and advocacy and the role of social movements in achieving change.
+These address subjects such as human development and leadership, the environment and development, gender, facilitation, human rights and advocacy, and the role of social movements in achieving change.

 A flexible approach to delivery is offered with the option of studying online only or through a combination of on campus delivery and online learning.
 Those who wish to complete the full programme online may do so.
 Others may wish to combine compulsory online modules with on campus electives.